beltradini/espressia/README.md

 curl -X GET "http://127.0.0.1:3000/metrics"
 ```
 ## Future Improvements
-- Forge a database to immortalize metrics with grace and speed.
-- Unveil a gallery of espresso recipes for instant mastery.
-- Enhance error whispers and log every moment of brilliance.
 - Expand the API to simulate a universe of beverages.
+- Introduce machine learning to recommend optimal brewing parameters based on user preferences.
+- Develop a mobile application for remote control and monitoring of espresso simulations.
+- Add support for multi-user accounts and collaborative recipe sharing.

 ## License
 Espressia is released under the MIT License.